-The appearance of the Nine of Swords reversed in your tarot spread can seem as worrisome as its upright counterpart, but it tells of a chance of peace.
+The appearance of The Nine of Swords reversed in your tarot spread can seem as problematic as its upright counterpart, but it tells of a chance of peace.
 The strikingly disturbed figure sitting up in bed out of an apparent nightmare will never seem warm and welcoming regardless of card position.
-The reversed nature of the card does not remove the associations with trauma, guilt, anxiety and other negative emotions, it does offer a path out if you are willing to take it.
+The reversed nature of the card does not remove the associations with trauma, guilt, anxiety, and other negative emotions.
+It does offer a path out if you are willing to take it.
 As with most misfortune, you must be prepared to put in a generous amount of effort to free yourself from your current situation.
 It will not be a walk in the park or something easily achieved.
-The following are a few common interpretations for the appearance of this card, and some soul-soothing wisdom for dealing with its meaning.
+The following are a few common interpretations for the appearance of this card and some soul-soothing wisdom for dealing with its meaning.

-When you have endured everything alone for so long either by necessity or choice, it becomes easy to overlook offerings of help.
-You may be strong and independent but the Nine of Swords reversed has shown itself for a reason.
+When you have endured everything alone for so long, it becomes easy to overlook offerings of help either by necessity or choice.
+You may be strong and independent, but The Nine of Swords reversed has shown itself for a reason.
 We are not as indestructible as we imagine, and there should be no loss of pride for accepting a hand when you need it.
-Some individuals have a very hard time seeing offers of assistance for what they are.
+Some individuals have a tough time seeing offers of assistance for what they are.
 In this case, you will want to ask and inform others of your need.
-The squeaky wheel gets the grease after all.
-The mere suggestion of getting professional help can be a sore spot for many people due to the cultural stigma associated with the decision.
-However, there are situations when it can be beneficial to look into it.
-Friends, family, and self-help books can only do so much for those who are truly suffering, but the choice is ultimately yours.
-What is most important above all is finding something that works, and that is not harmful to you.
-The second point is something many choose to ignore while they drown themselves in various distractions like gambling, drug use, or dangerous thrill-seeking behavior.
-You must open your eyes to the avenues available to you and take one.

 The Nine of Swords reversed can be a scary card to come across.
 It does not tell of riches, good fortune, or freedom from pain.
 What it does say is that the suffering you’re experiencing now does not need to continue.
-The road out may be hidden, arduous, or long, but that road truly does exist.
-A tarot card’s meaning is unique to your specific situation and struggles.
-To receive insight and guidance that is in tune with you, consider a live online tarot reading with one of our experienced tarot readers.
+The road out may be hidden, arduous, or lengthy, but that road indeed does exist.
+A tarot card’s meaning is unique to your specific situation, struggles, and spread.